bign0name/versioning/README.md

 - **Usage**: Run `version` in a Git repository.

 ## Future Considerations
-- Custom `git` integration with versioning support.
+- Custom `Git` integration with versioning support.